[Chapter Nineteen: 1487—Leonardo in the East]

 to the only begetter of these ensuing sonnets, Mr. W.H.

-—Dedication to "Shakespeare's" Sonnets, written by Thomas Thorpe in 1609
+—Dedication to "Shakespeare's" Sonnets, written by Thomas Thorpe

 and expressing the wishes of the author,